Non-thermal electron cyclotron emission during runaway plateau in tokamak disruptions from a highly anisotropic dielectric tensor: Plasma dispersion relations

+Let $p_c$ be the critical momentum on which a friction force balances with an electric force in phase space and $\theta_0$ adjusted to ultra-relativistic electrons.
+Our conservative simplification of the Gaussian pitch-angle form with a constant $\theta_0$ underestimates perpendicular kinetic energy of mildly relativistic particles both in the non-runaway region $p \lesssim p_c$ and in the runaway region $p > p_c$, though to different degrees.

+In the runaway region, the pitch-angle spread of the runaway distribution function (analogous to heat diffusion solution) \cite{Connor1975NF}, which was used for kinetic instability context in Ref. \cite{Fulop2006PoP}, depends on particle momentum such that $\theta_0^2(p) \propto p^{-1}$ when transport is slow and radiation is negligible.
+Accordingly, the underestimated spread in this region arises not from the anisotropic functional form (Gaussian), which remains valid, but from assuming too small $\theta_0$.
+This underestimation can be alleviated by scanning over a higher range of $\theta_0$ for the specific purpose of evaluating the non-thermal ECE if the absence of kinetic instability is guaranteed for a certain $\theta_0$.
+In the non-runaway region, the pitch-angle distribution could be far broader \cite{Rosenbluth1997NF, Hollmann2013NF}.
+If this region dominates the non-thermal ECE, varying $\theta_0$ alone would be insufficient, and a qualitatively different functional form such as an isotropic distribution may need to be introduced.

-For mildly relativistic particles (i.e. suprathermal electrons), the pitch-angle distribution could be far broader during the runaway current decay phase in which an electric field is close to the so-called critical electric field \cite{Rosenbluth1997NF}.
-Yet, we will apply this analysis to a full current conversion scenario recently developed in KSTAR, similar to the TCV runaway plateau \cite{Decker2022NF}.
-In this case, a finite runaway avalanche growth is required for compensating their loss so we expect that the pitch-angle distribution would be still anisotropic.
+The Gaussian form would be applicable during the runaway plateau phase, but not necessarily throughout the entire disruption phase.
+For instance, when the runaway current decays collisionally, an electric field $E$ is close to the so-called critical electric field $E_c$ \cite{Rosenbluth1997NF, Aleynikov2015PRL} and the corresponding condition $p_c \equiv \frac{1}{\sqrt{E/E_c - 1}} \approx \mathcal{O}(1)$ implies the dominant contribution of non-runaway particles.
+However, in the controlled runaway plateau phase, a finite runaway avalanche growth ($E/E_c \gg 1$) is required for compensating their loss.
+If an electric field far exceeds the critical electric field and $p_c \ll 1$ is met, we expect that the pitch-angle distribution would be still anisotropic satisfying the condition

+where $\tau_{coll}$ is the collisional time scale required for reaching the runaway pitch-angle distribution to relax to its anisotropic Gaussian equilibrium, $\tau_{ava}$ is the runaway avalanche time (inverse growth rate) and $\tau_{RE}$ is the runaway confinement time.
+The former relation $\tau_{coll} \ll \tau_{ava}$ is evident since the avalanche is governed by "rare" knock-on collisions.

+In DIII-D, interpreting the observed ECE spectrum under a single-particle assumption required a large pitch angle ($\theta \approx 0.8$) for electrons below $100\,\mathrm{keV}$, while high energy electrons exhibited a small pitch angle ($\theta \approx 0.2$) \cite{Hollmann2013NF}.
+This is consistent with the broadening of the $\theta$-distribution in the non-runaway region discussed above, and indicates that a Gaussian approximation alone may be inadequate when low-energy electrons dominate the non-thermal ECE.